Kittyhawk Plane Wreckage

 Kittyhawk Wheel - 2024 - © wainuiomata.netOver the decades, a significant portion of the wreckage scattered across the hillside and creek has been taken away by people seeking a piece of history or memorabilia.
 This included guns, the console panel, ammo, and basically anything that could be carried out.

-Locations of the remaining Kittyhawk wreckage
+Known locations of remaining Kittyhawk wreckage

 While venturing into the valley in search of wreckage often leads to disappointment, as demonstrated in this video, the valley lacks a designated track, making the journey somewhat arduous.
 It traverses treacherous terrain in some sections, requiring climbing up or down ravine walls, to ascend or descend numerous waterfalls.
 There is even a cliff face to negotiate.
 At the crash site, the steep slope has caused large trees to slide down the hillside, highlighting the instability of the terrain.
 In summary, although some wreckage sites are more accessible than others, the absence of a proper walking trail can be challenging even under the best conditions.